Department of Administrative Services (1987–1993)

 The Department of Administrative Services was an Australian government department that existed between July 1987 and March 1993.
-It was the third so-named Commonwealth department.
+It was the third Australian government department bearing this name.

 History

-The department was created in July 1987 after the abolishment of several departments and was known as a 'super ministry.'
+The department was created in July 1987 after the abolishment of several departments and was known as a "super ministry."

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 24 July 1987, the department dealt with:
+According to the Administrative Arrangements Order made on 24 July 1987, the department dealt with: